On turning light into laser...

 I got used to it in the end.
 And the ritual rules and explanations.
 I think the word is habitus.
 Anyway this describes a part of how people bond and form groups.
 It brings me back to my SFBT research into the phenomenon of people believing completely untrue things simply because they sound implausible.
 Dogs can't look up...the more unbelievable you make the narrative - reported as fact - the more powerful the perception management.

 In fact, people will edit their memory to bring it in line with consensus reality.
-So a person can have memories that contradict what they are being told, and believe the narrative over their own experience.
-Amazing! [+]
+So a person can have memories that contradict what they are experiencing, and believe the narrative over their own heart, and gut intuition.
+Not surprising, but it will always be amazing! [+]

 I have no hope for humanity!

-Me, I love narratives, a lot of the time they reveal the compelling explanations and probably the Factor X. The point is, GG MBACP has told one version of the client falls for therapist story, and I tell another.
-But as mine is based on recordings of what was actually said, and I'm not going to spin a yarn of personal transformation through the actions of a kindly and wise therapist, you can trust me.
+Me, I love narratives, a lot of the time they are the lies we tell ourselves, or other people's imported theory, the compelling explanations.
+The point is, GG MBACP has told one version of the client falls for therapist story, and I tell another.
+But as mine is based on recordings of what was actually said, and I'm not going to spin a yarn of personal transformation through the actions of a kindly and wise therapist, and as I'm an insider already - not looking up to anyone actually!
+I think that you can trust me.

 Than what?